Abubakar26/Abubakar26/README.md

 My ML stack is  Colab, Spyder, Keras, Matplotlib, Beautifulsoup, Numpy  ⭐⭐⭐⭐

-My competitive programming stack is C++, C++ memory visualizer, Rober lafore OOP book, Keely Abook on C, Practice, Visual studio ⭐⭐
+My competitive programming stack is C++, C++ memory visualizer, Rober lafore OOP book, Keely Abook on C, Visual studio ⭐⭐

                                     Thinking What will humans do when AI will dominate the world